3rn3st0707/armonia-expuesta/docs/armonia/arm3.md

 &nbsp;        <a class="rojo">A</a>                      B &nbsp;of the cross I bare that you gave to me
 &nbsp;           B
-&nbsp;You, you, you oughta know
+&nbsp;You, you, You Oughta Know

 &nbsp; <a class="rojo">F#m</a>                                         -clave de B &nbsp;You seem very well